alexllor1991/SoC-Capacity-based-Scheduler-with-DDS/README.md

-# Dynamic_Scheduler_SoC-Aware
+# Dynamic_Scheduler_SoC-Aware with DDS
 This project aims to implement a dynamic scheduler to extend the lifecycle of a cluster by taking into account the State of Charge of their devices and meeting service requirements.
+Additionally, it incorporate a DDS module to exchange information in a multicluster environmment.

 1. Install kind to simulate a kubernetes cluster and kubectl to manage it.